AeroStun/dlhook/README.md

 An extension to the dlfcn.h family, for attaching hooks to functions from DSOs.

-Requires C++17 to build, but also to interface.
+Requires C++14 to build, but the interface is C compatible.
-Interface will be switched over to C-compat eventually.

 Supported platforms:
 - Linux amd64 (manually tested), aarch64 (untested yet)